 For instance, asking a job candidate who identifies as a combat veteran, "Did you ever kill someone?" is highly offensive and puts the candidate in a troubling position.
 If they answer truthfully, you will likely then see them through that lens.
 If they don't answer truthfully or avoid the question, they might come across as evasive or nonresponsive.
 There is no good way out of that situation for either the candidate or the employer.

 When asking about prior service in an interview:

-USERRA (the Uniformed Services Employment and Reemployment Act of 1994) clearly ensures that veterans, “who serve or have served in the Armed Forces, Reserves, National Guard or other uniformed services ... are not disadvantaged in their civilian careers because of their service ... and are not discriminated against in employment based on past, present or future military service."
+USERRA (the Uniformed Services Employment and Reemployment Rights Act of 1994) clearly ensures that veterans "who serve or have served in the Armed Forces, Reserves, National Guard or other uniformed services ... are not disadvantaged in their civilian careers because of their service ... and are not discriminated against in employment based on past, present or future military service."

 Before you interview the candidate whose resume indicates military service, prepare your list of questions.
-This ensures you will get what you need to determine if the candidate is a fit, and avoid stepping into the quicksand of inappropriate or illegal questioning.
+This ensures you will get what you need to determine whether the candidate is a fit and avoid stepping into the quicksand of inappropriate or illegal questioning.

 *I am not a lawyer and do not represent my opinion as legal advice.
-Please consult your attorney, or ESGR.org for more information on USERRA.
+Please consult your attorney or Employer Support of the Guard and Reserve at ESGR.mil for more information on USERRA.

 Want to Know More About the Military?

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.